 Step Two: Accommodation

 Most tours will already include accommodation and generally a very average lunch, dinner & breakfast.
-My expectations were that hostels in Aguas Caliente would either be busy or expensive so to have them included for what I thought was a reasonable price seemed great….wrong!
+My expectations were that hostels in Aguas Caliente / Machupicchu would either be busy or expensive so to have them included for what I thought was a reasonable price seemed great….wrong!
 Accommodation is just as easy to book as anywhere else.
-Book online before you go on the usual websights or just get there and have a look around for yourself if you prefer.
-Unless its peak season you shouldn’t have a problem, and prices and standards are pretty much the same as anywhere else in Peru.
+Book online to read reviews, check location and see photos – You can see the best deals for accomodation in Machupicchu town here.

 An additional bonus is its a time saver.
 Most tours don’t tell you your hostel till you arrive at the main square where you’ll end up waiting until someone yelling your name finally finds you and takes you to your place.
 In our case this took 2 hours and hadn’t even been booked – what a disaster.
 Another bonus of doing it yourself is that you get to have a choice of where you eat.
 Theres lots of great options in the town which I was kind of disappointed that we didn’t get to check out.
 Oh and the 4 for 1 cocktail deals are always a good idea.
 Always!!
 Well ..except it can quickly add to the cost of a Machu Picchu trip!